EGR304-2026-F-101/EGR304-2026-F-101.github.io/docs/05-design-ideation.md

 **Primary Focus:** Reliability and independent operation.

-The Reliable Away-From-Home Feeder emphasizes dependable operation when the owner is not available.
+The Reliable Away from Home Feeder emphasizes dependable operation when the owner is not available.
 The design combines mechanical reliability, food storage, and backup power.

 **Selected Features:**